tsiripanichpon/Workspace-ONE-Intelligence-Report-Download/README.md

 ## Requirements

-1. Generate Workspace ONE Intelligence Service Account
+1. Generate Workspace ONE Intelligence Service Account (getting client ID and client sercret)
 2. Create a report and share it with the Service Account
 3. Obtain the report ID